MicrosoftDocs/learn/learn-pr/wwl-azure/configure-vnet-peering/includes/1-introduction.md

 ## Prerequisites

-- Basic understandin of cloud networking including virtual networks and virtual machines.
+- Basic understanding of cloud networking including virtual networks and virtual machines.

-- Familiarity with the command line testing tools like ping.
+- Familiarity with the command line connectivity testing tools.